Project 1 - Setting up ROS1 and TurtleSim

 ,d

-keys to control the turtle by publishing velocity control messages on the appropriate topic whenever the user presses those keys on the keyboard, as in the originalturtle_teleop_key
+) to control the turtle by publish velocity control messages on the appropriate topic whenever the user presses those keys on the keyboard, as in the originalturtle_teleop_key

 are pressed, the turtle should move forward and turn left in a circular path.
-If the keys pressed are contradictory, there should be no movement.
+If the keys pressed are contracdicting, there should be no movement.
+You'll need to install additional Python package to achieve this.

 Hint: You'll need to use the Twist